 Visualize a modern, but gritty version of “A Christmas Carol” – on crack!

 22 Fillmore is currently in development stages.
 Writer/Director, Paul Oja, has completed a polished screenplay and storyboarded the entire project.
 Producer, Debbie Bruabaker has secured an experienced and competent core team, listed below.
 We have attached movie actor, James Russo and continue to secure and attach more name talent with Casting Director, Nina Henninger.
 The entire team advances constantly to network with other industry professionals to finish our fund raising to push the project into the production phase.

-When we finish our fund raising efforts, our goal is to be into production by Fall of 2014.
+When we finish our financial efforts for the production budget, our goal is to be in production by 2015.
 Before and during production, we will work with our team to reach out to potential distributors and also plan for our film festival premieres.
-Keep a close watch on our website and social networks for progress on when 22 Fillmore will be brought to a screen near you!
+Keep a close watch on our website and social media networks for progress on when 22 Fillmore will be brought to a screen near you!

 We produced a short pitch video for “22 Fillmore” to help support with a past crowd funding campaign.

 22 Fillmore’s tagline is precise, bold, and reflects the three acts of the story structure and arc.

 Writer/Director, Paul Oja introduces the iconic Golden Gate Bridge and her timeless city, San Francisco, where Jeff, the main character lives.
 We will also be shooting 22 Fillmore in the Bay Area.